mpaperno/TJoy/README.md

 #### Plugin

-* `Virtual Joystick Device Actions` - Lastly there is a simple action to control connection to devices being used.
+* `Virtual Joystick Device Actions` - Lastly there is a simple action to control the connection to devices being used as well as some other options:
   * `Toggle`, `Connect` or `Disconnect` a specific device.
-  * `Reset` the device control to neutral/default values.
+  * `Reset` all the device controls to neutral/default values (center axes, release buttons, etc).
   * `Refresh Report` to manually request a position state report (see States).
   * `Force Unplug` a gamepad device.
-If it happens that a virtual gamepad doesn't get properly removed/freed (either by TJoy itsself or another application) this is way to force its removal and will allow TJoy to use that device again.
+If it happens that a virtual gamepad doesn't get properly removed/freed (either by _TJoy_ itsself or another application) this is a way to force its removal and will allow _TJoy_ (or another application) to use that device again.

 ### States